yakirlevi/opa/README.md

 ## Contributions

 We welcome contributions!
+We will be happy for fixing bugs or implementing new policy templates.

 ### Pull Requests

-Fixing bugs or implementing new policy templates and submitting a Pull Request.

-A new policy must include the following files in a dedicated folder:
-* The `*.rego` file with the policy code, includes the package name `torque`  and at least one rule called `deny`, which returns an array of error message strings in case of failure.
-* `*_test.rego` defining the tests to be run and expected results when the PR checks are performed.
-All test names in this file should start with the prefix `test_`.
-* `*_mock.json` containing test data mocks.
-You should include data for both valid and invalid evaluations of each rule in the policy.

-To submit a PR follow the standard process.
+To submit a PR follow the standard process:

-1. Fork the repository
+* Fork the repository
-2. Clone locally and create a new branch
+* Clone locally and create a new branch
-3. Commit and push
+* Commit and push
-4. Submit a pull request
+* Submit a pull request

-Before submitting the PR for the new policy or bug fix you should confirm it works using `opa eval` as shown above and validate the mock-based tests work using `opa test` command against the policy files folder.
+Before submitting the PR for the new policy or bug fix you should confirm it works using `opa eval` as shown above and verifies the mock-based tests work using `opa test` command against the policy files folder.

 Tests evaluation example: